rivyyriv/POPOFF_SORTING_ENGINE/README.md

 User Matching API

+OVERVIEW
+This code provides a simple way to retrieve users sorted by similarity to a given user.
 This API takes in two parameters: a single user object and an array of multiple user objects.
 It compares the list of users to the single user and creates a GET API call to get a list of sorted users most comparable to the single user using several fields to prioritize similarity.

-API Endpoints
+PARAMS
+The API has a single endpoint GET /users that returns a list of users sorted by similarity to the input user.
+Note that all of these parameters are optional, and the server will still return a list of users even if none of these parameters are provided.
+However, the more parameters that are provided, the more accurate the similarity and distance calculations will be, and the more relevant the results will be to the input user.

+In the /users endpoint of this server, the similarity score between each user and the input user is calculated based on how many of their attributes match.
+However, the first attribute (attribute1) is weighted more heavily than the other attributes.
+Specifically, if the attribute1 of a user matches the attribute1 of the input user, that user's similarity score is increased by 6, whereas a match on any of the other attributes (attribute2 through attribute5) only increases the similarity score by 2 to 5 points.

+This weighting system is based on the assumption that attribute1 is more important or relevant than the other attributes, and should therefore carry more weight in the similarity calculation.
+Of course, this assumption may not always be true, and the weighting system could be adjusted to reflect the importance of different attributes in different contexts.

-GET /users: Retrieves a list of users from the Firestore database, calculates the distance between each user and the input user, adds a distance field to each user object, and sorts the users by similarity to the input user using a weighted average approach.
-Returns the sorted list of users as a JSON response.
+If the latitude and longitude properties are present, the server calculates the distance (in minutes) between each user and the input user using the Haversine formula.

-Example

-Parameters
-Single user object: A JSON object with the following fields:
+USER OBJECT OPTIONS

+1. user.attribute1: a string representing an attribute of the user

+2. user.attribute2: a string representing an attribute of the user

+3. user.attribute3: a string representing an attribute of the user

-name: A string representing the user's name.
+4. user.attribute4: a string representing an attribute of the user

-location: A string representing the user's geographical location.
+5. user.attribute5: a string representing an attribute of the user

-latitude: A float representing the user's latitude coordinate.
-longitude: A float representing the user's longitude coordinate.
-elo: An integer representing the user's ELO rating.
-interests: An array of strings representing the user's interests.
-attribute4: A string representing the user's fourth attribute.
+6. user.latitude: a numeric value representing the latitude of the user's location

-attribute5: A string representing the user's fifth attribute.
+7. user.longitude: a numeric value representing the longitude of the user's location
-Array of multiple user objects: A JSON array of objects with the same fields as the single user object.

-Fields Used for Comparison
-The following fields are used to prioritize similarity between users:

-distance: The distance between the user and the input user, in minutes.
+8. distance: a numeric value representing the maximum distance (in minutes) from the input user to include in the results
-elo: The user's ELO rating.
-interests: The user's interests.
-attribute4: The user's fourth attribute.
-attribute5: The user's fifth attribute.
-Installation and Usage
-To run this API, you will need to have Node.js and the following packages installed: express, @google-cloud/firestore.

-To ensure the security of the API, express-validator is used to validate the request query parameter 'user' to ensure it contains the required fields and has the expected data types.
-Additionally, a middleware is added to check for a secret key in the request headers that is required to access the API.
-The secret key is stored as an environment variable for security.
+secret: a string representing a secret key that will be used to authenticate requests to the API

+The API endpoint will return a JSON object containing a sorted list of users, with the most similar users first.
+Each user object will include properties id, latitude, longitude, attribute1, attribute2, attribute3, attribute4, attribute5, similarity, and, if present, distance.

+Documentation:

+The app.js file contains the following: